 Scientists have figured out that there’s basically only one skill that separates successful people from those who struggle in life.
-In other words.. if you got better at this ONE THING you’ll find success, no matter what your goals are — even if it’s weight loss.
+In other words, if you get better at this one thing you will find success, no matter what your goals are, even weight loss.

 They call it the marshmallow test

-and when given to small children, they basically say “You can have one now, or two in an hour”… Children who took the “one now” were massively more likely to end up poor, and unhappy later in life, compared to the kids who were willing to wait an hour.
-This has been tested again and again, over the years, in a variety of conditions.
-It’s legitimate science at this point…
+When the marshmallow test was given to small children, they basically say “You can have one marshmallow now, or two in an hour” Children who took the “one now” were massively more likely to end up poor and unhappy later in life, compared to the kids who were willing to wait an hour.
+This has been tested again and again over the years in a variety of conditions.
+It’s legitimate science at this point.

-If you can focus on DELAYING your reward… focus on what you want LONG TERM, versus right now.. you’ll succeed in weight loss — and literally everything else in life.
+If you can focus on delaying your reward and focus on what you want long term versus right now, you’ll succeed in weight loss and literally everything else in life.

 How bad do you want it?

-I have an interesting book called “How bad do you want it?” — it’s centered around a scientific study of elite athletes around the world (focus on runners, cyclists, swimmers, but dozens of top athletes in various sports were looked at).
-What they were trying to figure out was… what separates the gold-medal winners from those who finish 10th..
-11th..
-12th.. etc..
-Because from a physiological perspective, their bodies are basically identical.
-(Identical size, identical muscle mass, identical ability to generate power, endurance, etc.).
-At that level, there’s basically NO difference in physical ability, because the human body is as good as it can possibly get.
-So the study set out to figure out why the top athletes were consistently winning.
+I have an interesting book called “How bad do you want it?”
+It’s centered around a scientific study of elite athletes around the world (runners, cyclists, swimmers), but dozens of top athletes in various sports were looked at.
+What they were trying to figure out was what separates the gold-medal winners from those who finish 10th, 11th, 12th, etc. From a physiological perspective, their bodies are basically identical, same size, same muscle mass, same ability to generate power and maintain endurance, etc.).
+At that level, there’s basically NO difference in physical ability because the human body is as good as it can possibly get.
+So, the study set out to figure out why the top athletes were consistently winning.

 It’s completely mental.

 The champions were willing to suffer, be miserable, and endure longer than the rest.
 It simply came down to them wanting it more.